 + Money or debt problems+ Family arguments+ Marital problems+ Psychological problems+ Work stress+ Having committed a crime+ Fugitive on the run+ Some unbearable problem they are running away from

-+ Full name+ Most up-to-date photograph or full description+ Last known address+ Previous addresses+ Contact details (phone numbers / email addresses).+ Date and place of birth+ Occupation and employers details+ Previous employers details+ Marital status+ Nationality+ Passport details+ Driving licence details+ Car details+ Bank and credit card details+ Relatives and friends+ Habits, hobbies and hangout places+ Recent trips+ Medical history+ Education and qualifications+ Any life problems (money, relationships, etc.)+ Any police involvement
++ Full name(s)+ Most up-to-date photograph or full description+ Last known address+ Previous addresses+ Contact details (phone numbers / email addresses).+ Date and place of birth+ Occupation and employers details+ Previous employers details+ Marital status+ Nationality+ Passport details+ Driving licence details+ Car details+ Bank and credit card statements+ Relatives and friends+ Habits, hobbies and hangout places+ Recent trips+ Medical history+ Education and qualifications+ Any life problems (money, relationships, etc.)+ Any police involvement

 + The type and amount of information available regarding the missing person+ The age and quality of the information that’s available+ Is the missing person avoiding being found (as with debtors)+ Cost and how much you are willing to spend